yfletberliac/rlss-2019/README.md

 # [RLSS 2019] Pratical Sessions

 ## Setup and Installation
-Guides for downloading and installing PyTorch and all needed packages on Linux, MacOS and Windows using Docker can be found [here](setup.md).
+*NB*: You won't need the Docker `rlss2019-docker` image if you run the notebooks from Google Colab :orange_book: (Google Colab has it's own VM so you will just need to install the needed packages from inside the notebooks).
+If you want to run the notebooks locally and not on Colab, use the `rlss2019-docker` image (link below).

-*Note*: You won't need the `rlss2019-docker` image if you run the notebooks from Google Colab :orange_book: (Google Colab has it's own VM so you will just need to install the needed packages from inside the notebooks).
-Use the `rlss2019-docker` image only if you want to run the notebooks locally.
+Find [here](setup.md) the instructions for using the `rlss2019-docker` image on Linux, MacOS or Windows.

 ## Materials
 ### Deep Reinforcement Learning